Swing Riots: Enclosure

+Precarious employment

 In the 1780s, workers would be employed at annual hiring fairs, or ‘mops’, to serve for the whole year.
 During that period, the worker would receive payment in kind and in cash from his employer, would often work at his side, and would commonly share meals at the employer's table.
 As time passed, the gulf between farmer and employee widened.
 Workers were hired on stricter cash-only contracts, which ran for increasingly shorter periods.
 First, monthly terms became the norm.
 Later, contracts were offered for as little as a week.
 Between 1750 and 1850, farm labourers faced the loss of their land, the transformation of their contracts and the sharp deterioration of their economic situations.
 By the time of the 1830 riots, they had retained very little of their former status except the right to parish relief, under the Old Poor Law system.

+Additionally, there was an influx of Irish farm labourers in 1829, who had come to seek agricultural work which contributed to reduced employment opportunities for other farming communities.
+Irish labourers would find themselves being threatened from the beginning of the riots the following year.

+Poor Laws

 Historically, the monasteries had taken responsibility for the impotent poor, but after their dissolution in 1536 to 1539, responsibility passed to the parishes. the Act of Settlement in 1662 had confined relief strictly to those who were natives of the parish.
 The poor law system charged a Parish Rate to landowners and tenants, which was used to provide relief payments to settled residents of the parish who were ill or out of work.
 The payments were minimal, and at times, degrading conditions were required for their receipt.
 As more and more people became dependent on parish relief, ratepayers rebelled ever more loudly against the costs, and lower and lower levels of relief were offered.
 Three "one-gallon" bread loaves a week were considered necessary for a man in Berkshire in 1795.
 However provision had fallen to just two similarly-sized loaves being provided in 1817 Wiltshire.
 The way in which poor law funds were disbursed led to a further reduction in agricultural wages since farmers would pay their workers as little as possible in the knowledge that the parish fund would top up wages to a basic subsistence level (see Speenhamland system).

+Tithe System

 To that mixture was added the burden of the church tithe.
-Originally, it had been the church's right to a tenth of the parish harvest.
-However, the earlier collection of goods in kind had been replaced by a cash levy that was payable to the local Church of England parson and went to pay his often-considerable stipend.
-The cash levy was generally rigorously enforced, whether the resident was a Church member or not, and the sum demanded was often far higher than a poor person could afford.
-Calls for a large reduction in the tithe payment were prominent among the demands of the rioters.
+This was the church's right to a tenth of the parish harvest.
+The tithe-owner could voluntarily reduce the financial burden on the parish either by allowing the parish to keep more of their share of the harvest.
+Or the tithe-owner could, again voluntarily, commute the tithe payments to a rental charge.
+The rioters had demanded that tithes should be reduced, but this demand was refused by many of the tithe-owners.